If you have metastatic renal cell carcinoma, you may be thinking about starting immunotherapy to treat your condition.

 Diarrhea or stomach pain: Your doctor can prescribe a drug to help slow any diarrhea or relax the wall of your gut so it stops cramping.
 You’ll also want to drink plenty of water and other liquids.
 Dehydration will make you feel worse.

 Nausea: An anti-nausea drug can settle your stomach, but follow your doctor’s advice on how to take it.
 You may need a dose before you start feeling sick.
 You can also eat bland foods like crackers or cold foods that don’t have strong smells.
-Meditation or relaxation techniques can also teach you how to deal with queasy feelings.
+Meditation or relaxation techniques can also teach you how to deal with feeling queasy.

 Throwing up: You may need to stop eating solid food for several hours.
-Then, sip water, sports drinks or clear liquids.
-If it happens often, your doctor can prescribe medicine that will stop you from vomiting.
+Then, you may want to sip water, sports drinks or clear liquids.
+If it happens often, your doctor can prescribe medicine that can stop you from vomiting.
 Some people feel better with nondrug treatments, like self-hypnosis.

 Loss of appetite: Instead of forcing yourself to eat large meals if you’re not hungry, have frequent small meals throughout the day.